-On September 7, 1990, the SCNPC promulgated the Copyright Law of the PRC, or the Copyright Law, effective on June 1, 1991 and amended on October 27, 2001, February 26, 2010 and November 11, 2020.
-The latest amendment took effect on June 1, 2021.
+On September 7, 1990, the SCNPC promulgated the Copyright Law of the PRC, or the Copyright Law, effective on June 1, 1991 and most recently amended on November 11, 2020 effective on June 1, 2021.
 The amended Copyright Law extends copyright protection to internet activities, products disseminated over the internet and software products.
 In addition, there is a voluntary registration system administered by the Copyright Protection Center of China.